Skip to content

 Activin E

 Along with Myostatin, we’re targeting Activin E, another member of the TGF-β superfamily.
-Genetic variations of Activin E have been associated with excess body fat, particularly around the waist, a condition possibly leading to diabetes and cardiovascular disease.
+Rare loss of function mutations in the gene encoding Activin E, identified in human population studies, have been associated with reduced abdominal fat and reduced risk of cardiometabolic disease.
 By blocking Activin E, we aim to promote fat-specific weight loss and reduce the risk of cardiometabolic diseases.

 Activin E Antagonist Potential Benefits and Differentiation*